greedyhippy/trust-car/README.md

 # trust-car

+## Acknowledgments

+This is a project for Chevron College Blockchain course to demo a business project concept.

+**Created by Team 2:**
+- Keith Brosnan
+- Tran Mai Thuong Ho
+- Milosz Brozek
+- Valentyna Koriahina

+Thanks to Pierangelo and all of our class.
+And Sarah Jane at Algorand.

+And Claude AI.
+VScode.
+VScode Agents.
+ChatGpt and Vercel.

+But especially you Claude! 🎉

+---

 This starter full stack project has been generated using AlgoKit.
 See below for default getting started instructions.

 ## Setup